ari-ray/Pet-Feeder-Project-Intro-to-IT-4478-Assessment-1-/Step5_Testing_and_Refinement/README.md

 This folder illustrates the testing phase of the design procss.
 The logic developed in the previous steps is tested against various cases or scenerios to ensure that it delivers quality performance and to identify potential improvements.

 ### Contents:
-Testing and Refinements.pdf: A report containing all of the possible test scenarios, their respective inputs, expected output and actual output, discussion of logic and insightful discussion with possible improvements.
+Test and Refinements.pdf: A report containing all of the possible test scenarios, their respective inputs, expected output and actual output, discussion of logic and insightful discussion with possible improvements.